Other Makes of watchmaker's Lathe

 The WW lathe was a seminal development and (except for the lighter "Geneva" type) completely displaced all earlier kinds including the well-known "Swiss Universal" (or English mandrel as it is also known) and the Bottum.

-The great advantage of a Webster Whitcombe is that, with few exceptions, all are of identical dimensions with a 50 mm (1.968") centre-height (through very occasionally 65, 70 mm and other figures are found), a bed formed with a 37 mm-wide flat on the top, a 60-degree bevel along each edge and a headstock fitted with a spindle to accept 8, 10 mm or 12 mm collets (though odd, in-between sizes have also been discovered).
+The great advantage of a Webster Whitcombe is that, with few exceptions, all are of identical dimensions with a 50 mm (1.968") centre-height (though very occasionally 65, 70 mm and other figures are found), a bed formed with a 37 mm-wide flat on the top, a 60-degree bevel along each edge and a headstock fitted with a spindle to accept 8, 10 mm or 12 mm collets (though odd, in-between sizes have also been discovered).

 Having become the worldwide, de facto standard for watch lathes, many accessories from one make can be used on any other - a happy situation and why it is not uncommon to find machines equipped with a mixture of Boley, Lorch, Leinen, Marshall, Moseley and Peerless parts all working happily together..

-While numbers of older WW lathes lack any form of identification, recognition of a Reese is straightforward: the bed foot beneath the headstock is in the form of a plain cylinder, the handle to clamp the tool rest down made as a plain, 4-spoke capstan wheel, the word "Reese" in a unique, double-line font engraved on the end of the bed and the maker's name on the underside.
+While numbers of older WW lathes lack any form of identification, recognition of a Reese is straightforward: the bed foot beneath the headstock is in the form of a plain cylinder, the handle to clamp the tool rest down a plain, 4-spoke capstan wheel, the word "Reese" in a unique, double-line font engraved on the end of the bed and the maker's name on the underside.

 If you have a Reese lathe, especially one in the maker/s box, or sales literature, the writer would be delighted to feature in the Machine Tool Archive.